ianhussey/SCED/README.md

 ### simulate_ab_data(data)

-Simulate data that follows the required format of sced_analysis() and sced_plot(), using the simstudy package.
+Simulate data that meets the required format of sced_analysis() and sced_plot(), using the simstudy package.

+## To do

+- *p* value formatting needs attention: sometimes rounds, but sometimes reports scientific abbreviations.
+- Include analysis information in the plots?